dollabs/pamela/doc/PAMELA.md

 Each *pclass* instance is always in one of a set of enumerated modes.

-An *enumeration-pclass* is one which define's its possible modes simply with a vector of keywords.
+An *enumeration-pclass* is one which defines its possible modes simply with a vector of keywords.

-Most *pclasses* define modes as a map with a keyword entry for each mode and a value represending the *mode condition*.
+Most *pclasses* define modes as a map with a keyword entry for each mode and a value representing the *mode condition*.

 A *mode-condition* is a conditional expression when is evaluated to true means that the given mode is possible for this *pclass*